b-/vyos-git-commit/README.md

 ## Installation steps

-#NOT FINISHED DO NOT FOLLOW YET

 ### 1. Create a PRIVATE git repository
 Create a (hosted, private) git repo that is accessible from the router.
-This repository _WILL_ contain private information such as private keys from the router, so _you really need to make it private._ I'm using a private repo on GitHub.com, but Bill uses a self-hosted repo because that's more trustworthy.
+This repository _WILL_ contain private information such as WireGuard private keys from the router, so _you really need to make it private._ I'm using a private repo on GitHub.com, but Bill uses a self-hosted repo because that's more trustworthy.

 Since it matches my setup and will be easy for me, let's assume your git repository is hosted at https://github.com/username/vyos-config.